 The business environment is moving from the static and predictable physical systems that have defined the space for decades to a software-defined resource environment that changes and reconfigures on the fly.
 Moreover, as network infrastructure evolves, old model-based software systems require more and more effort to maintain effectiveness, yet continue to fall further and further behind.

 Due to this ITOps (IT Operations) revolution, digital business transformation forces have necessitated a change to the traditional IT management techniques.
-Consequently, a significant change is taking place in the present ITOps procedures and processes, as well as a restructuring in the management of IT ecosystems.
+Consequently, there is a significant change in the present ITOps procedures and processes as well as a restructuring in the management of IT ecosystems.

 Gartner coined the term Artificial Intelligence for IT Operations or AIOps in 2017 to capture the spirit of these changes.

 AIOps uses data science and machine learning to give ITOps teams a real-time understanding of the issues affecting the performance or availability of the systems under their care.

 Over the last few years, the AIOps market category has exploded while the number of inquiries fielded by Gartner exponentially increases as businesses scramble to understand and get ahead of this new development.